syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 ## Custom properties

-The [AdditionalInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_AdditionalInfo) property of the node allows you to mastertain additional information to the node.
+The [AdditionalInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_AdditionalInfo) property of the node allows you to maintain additional information to the node.

 The following code shows how to set the AdditionalInfo value.